investpedia/Pilot/README.md

 ### Road map
-how to make your self better by using mql (meta qoute languge) in persian languge on youtube. find all ressurces on this github account: https://github.com/investpedia/
+how to make your self better by using mql (meta qoute language) in persian language on youtube.

+find all ressurces on this github account: https://github.com/investpedia/